SETI/rms-cspyce/README.md

    negative indices, but -1, -2, etc count backwards from the last active elements.

 `len(spice_cell)`
-: Returns the number of active elements of the `SpiceCell`.
+: Returns the number of active elements of `spice_cell`.

 `spice_cell.append(value)`
 : If `value` is a float or integer, it is added to the `SpiceCell`'s active cells.